 ease stress and anxiety, a means of relaxing, a way to alleviate physical or psychological symptoms, or a number of other goals; however, individuals who abuse alcohol never intend to become dependent on it.
-For a number of individuals, periods of frequent and high consumption of alcohol can be considered only a brief phase as is the case with many college students, but there are others whose drinking behaviors spiral out of their control.
+For a number of individuals, periods of frequent and high consumption of alcohol can be considered only a brief phase as is the case with many college students, but there are others whose alcoholic behaviors spiral out of their control.
 Over time, they require more and more alcohol on an increasingly frequent basis, which causes the body to adjust to a persistently high alcohol content in the blood by requiring alcohol for normal bodily functions.
 As a result, individuals who have become dependent on alcohol experience alcohol withdrawal symptoms when they go a period of time without drinking, which means that in order to continue to function and keep withdrawal symptoms at bay, the consumption of alcohol must remain a central part of their daily lives.

-As part of this transformation from alcohol abuse to alcoholic, individuals tend to also display a number of personality changes.
-Like those who develop addictions to other chemical substances, the disease of alcoholism has a number of effects on an individual’s psychology and, in particular, his or her personality and behavior.
+As part of this transformation from alcohol abuse to becoming an alcoholic, individuals tend to also display a number of personality changes.
+Like those who develop addictions to other chemical substances, the disease of alcoholism has a number of effects on an individual’s psychology and, in particular, his or her alcoholic personality and behavior.
 It’s often said that alcoholics and drug addicts seem to have two separate personalities in a single body due to their tendency to augment their behavior and demeanor in order to control how they’re perceived by others.
-In short, this duality can serve a number of purposes whether to keep their consumption behaviors a secret or to manipulate others.
-However, in order to understand the “night and day” personalities of alcoholics, it’s essential to know some of the more specific effects that addiction and alcoholism have on one’s personality.
+In short, this duality can serve a number of purposes whether to keep their alcoholic behaviors a secret or to manipulate others.
+However, in order to understand the “night and day” personalities of alcoholics, it’s essential to know some of the more specific effects that addiction and alcoholism have on one’s personality traits.

 The disease of alcoholism, which is a form of addiction, is a very complicated affliction.
 However, it’s not that the disease isn’t understood, but rather the understanding only serves to increase the controversy that surrounds it: Is the disease of addiction inherited through genetics or is it a matter of individuals making poor choices?
 If the development of addiction isn’t biological, is it social or cultural?
 What’s more, our understanding of addiction has allowed us to see how it’s similar to other afflictions with components of obsessive-compulsive disorder and impulse control disorders.
 As such, many of the behavioral and personality changes that are exhibited by alcoholics and addicts tend to be viewed as symptoms of the disease, which means that they occur due to the existence of dependency and would likely dissipate if the disease were to be overcome.